Your Personal Guide to Adaptive Fashion History

 There are two things that should come as no surprise: disabled people have always existed and people have always made clothes for disabled bodies.

 But how did, what is now known as, "adaptive fashion" actually come to be?
 Who were the visionaries, rebels, and creatives that pushed the boundaries of designs to create what we see in niche markets today?
 And why the heck did it take so long for disabled fashion to find a place in the spotlight?
-Keep reading, because we’re going to tell you!
+Keep reading, because we’re going to tell you.

 Because disabled bodies have always existed, it’s safe to assume that people across cultures and ethnicities have always created some version of adaptive wear.
 Since people usually hand-made their clothes at home, these adaptive garments likely addressed needs on a personal level.
 Garments were a product of close collaboration between the wearer and their mother, local seamstress, or town patternmaker.

-However, as developments in the **Industrial Revolution** (1760-1840) changed the way society lived & thought, fashion became more standardized to quicken manufacturing.
+However, as developments in the **Industrial Revolution** (1760-1840) changed the way society lived and thought, fashion became more standardized to quicken manufacturing.
 In this way, people were expected to conform their bodies to the standardized garments that were becoming more readily available—instead of clothing matching the wearer’s body and physical needs.
 Unfortunately, fast fashion and mass manufacturing had become the main ways modern clothing was produced, resulting in a cycle of disabled bodies being sidelined, forgotten, and left out of the style industry.

 However, that didn’t stop people like Gladys Reed from troubleshooting dressing problems on their own.
 Reed was fed up with her hearing aid battery pack bag (which she had to carry around) constantly slipping off her shoulder.
 With a little work, she created a belt with hip pockets that would carry the instrument and even took the designs one step further by later developing a bra with pocket storage.